 - Does the world economy require a new international regulatory framework?
 If so, what should this look like?

-This course is available to all CISD students.
+This module is available to all CISD students.
 The time of the lecture will rotate on a yearly basis: in 2015/16 session lectures took place at 1pm, 2016/17 session lectures take place at 5pm.

 Objectives and learning outcomes of the module